-Beside to eliminate repetitive processes, fragile systems of cell hyperlinks and huge amount of manual work there are still other potential in Advanced Budgeting we mention here:
+Beside to eliminate repetitive processes, fragile systems of cell hyperlinks and huge amount of manual work there are still other potential in ABUX we mention here:

 Excel is not designed to allocate data and then collect new versions.
 There is lack of process control when data is copied and shared multiple times.

 You know exactly the workflow of planning in Excel.
 Companies mostly use top-down approach for target setting and bottom-up data collection.
 In most cases, employees will get an empty Excel sheet and after that there will be several meetings to approve or reject these budgets.